FernandoAdelinoSilva/react-pomodoro-timer/README.md

+# React Pomodoro Timer Project

+This is a Pomodoro Timer project to practice react fundamentals

+# How to Run Application

+- Please type npm install then npm run dev

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.